Chapter 2

 most rabble rousing numbers and the bloody tape has run out just

-as the tune reaches its orgasm.
+as the tune reaches its climax.
 That certain Je Ne Sais Quoi simply

 refusing to be captured for posterity.